-The strategy for commercialisation of the DSS technology remains strongly focused on the global mining and resource sectors through direct sales and channel partners.
-Channel partners have been appointed for Africa and Latin America.
-Other global channel partnerships are currently being negotiated.
+The strategy for commercialisation of the DSS technology remains strongly focused on the global mining and resource sectors through both direct sales and channel partners.
+We are very pleased with the business progress made by our Latin American channel partner who delivered our largest single order in 2013.

-The DSS pipeline continues to grow, offering further opportunity for growth and profitability in the current and future years.
+The DSS pipeline continues to grow, offering further opportunity for profitable growth in the current and future years.
 The Company's strategy is to derive revenue from:

-- product (equipment) sales and recurring maintenance; - specialist services to support the operation of the DSS; and - specialist fatigue management consulting, data management, analysis and reporting services.
+- product (equipment) sales and recurring maintenance; - specialist services to support the operation of the DSS; and - specialist fatigue and distraction data management, analysis and reporting services.